Accurately simulating core-collapse self-interacting dark matter halos: Introduction

 The impact of DM self-interactions on the evolution of a DM halo can be described with the help of heat conduction \citep{Balberg_2002}.
-The scatterings among the DM particles lead to an energy transfer, which follows the velocity dispersion gradient of the DM.
+The scatterings among the DM particles lead to an energy transfer that follows the velocity dispersion gradient of the DM.
 This implies that a DM halo may experience heat conduction inwards to its centre when a positive velocity dispersion gradient is present.
-This is for example the case for an Navarro--Frenk--White (NFW) profile \citep{Navarro_1996}.
-As a consequence of the heat flow the central density decreases.
+This is, for example, the case for a Navarro--Frenk--White (NFW) profile \citep{Navarro_1996}.
+As a consequence of the heat flow, the central density decreases.

-When the heat conduction continues, the velocity dispersion gradient becomes negative at all radii.
-This means that heat is only flowing outwards.
+When heat conduction continues, the velocity dispersion gradient becomes negative at all radii.
+This means that heat only flows outwards.
 While the central region of the halo is losing energy, it becomes more compact and the density increases.
-This phase of the halo evolution has been named `collapse phase'.
-Here the self-interactions lead to a runaway process resulting in the gravothermal catastrophe \citep{Lynden-Bell_1968, Burkert_2000}.
+This phase of the halo evolution has been named the collapse phase.
+Here, the self-interactions lead to a runaway process resulting in gravothermal catastrophe \citep{Lynden-Bell_1968, Burkert_2000}.

-Interestingly, some observations point towards more compact substructures, which could potentially be explained by the gravothermal collapse of SIDM halos \citep[e.g.][]{Turner_2021, Yang_2021, Yang_2023Da, Gad-Nasr_2024, Dutra_2024, Ragagnin_2024, Shah_2024, Zeng_2025}.
-This includes gravitational lensing \citep[e.g.][]{Meneghetti_2020, Granata_2022}, in particular the observation of satellites acting as strong lens perturbers \citep[e.g.][]{Vegetti_2010, Enzi_2024, Despali_2024, Cao_2025, Li_2025, Minor_2025}.
+Interestingly, some observations point towards more compact substructures, which could potentially be explained by the gravothermal collapse of SIDM halos \citep[e.g.][]{Turner_2021, Yang_2021, Yang_2023Da, Gad-Nasr_2024, Dutra_2024, Ragagnin_2024, Shah_2024, Zeng_2025a}.
+This includes gravitational lensing \citep[e.g.][]{Meneghetti_2020, Granata_2022}, in particular the observation of satellites acting as strong lens perturbers \citep[e.g.][]{Vegetti_2010, Enzi_2024, Despali_2025, Cao_2025, Li_2025, Minor_2025}.
 In particular, \cite{Nadler_2023} found that the projected logarithmic density profile slope of their SIDM simulations for the collapse phase is consistent with the observations by \cite{Minor_2021}.
 While gravitational lensing is very powerful in detecting substructures \citep[e.g.][]{Gilman_2021, Keeley_2024, Gannon_2025}, especially if they are dark, there are other possibilities to learn about substructures.